mriedl24/AArete_Capstone/README.md

 ### 2. Process

-This folder contains all scripts, data, and documentation used to clean, analyze, and model the data in this project.
-This information will be found in 3 seperate subfolders.
-1. Data Cleaning
+This folder contains all scripts, data, and documentation used to clean, analyze, and model the data for this project.
+It is organized into three subfolders:

+data_cleaning/
-This subfolder will contain the python code used to merge datasets from the US Cancer registry into a final dataset we analyzed and used to create models 2.
-Modeling
+Contains the Python code used to merge and preprocess datasets from the U.S. Cancer Registry into a unified dataset.
+This step includes data cleaning, formatting, and preparation for analysis.

+modeling/
-This subfolder will contain the Jupyter Code used to make linear regression models as well as the Tableau models shown in our presentation 3.
-Final Dataset
+Includes Jupyter Notebook scripts for developing linear regression models as well as Tableau visualizations used in the final presentation.
+This section showcases both statistical and visual approaches to analyzing cancer trends.

-This subfolder will contain the final Dataset we used during the project
+final_dataset/
+Stores the finalized dataset used for modeling and presentation.
+This version reflects all preprocessing and is the basis for all analysis conducted in the project.

 ### 3. Report